Abramovich disqualified by Premier League but Chelsea still able to play matches

 GOAL confirmed that the sale of the club is officially on hold following the latest announcement.

-Swiss-American pair Hansjorg Wyss and Todd Boehly, Turkish billionaire Muhsin Bayrak and American duo Jamie Reuben and Nick Candy are among the candidates to express interest in buying the club over since Abramovich confirmed he wants to sell.
+Swiss-American pair Hansjorg Wyss and Todd Boehly, Turkish billionaire Muhsin Bayrak and American duo Jamie Reuben and Nick Candy are among the candidates to express interest in taking ownership since Abramovich confirmed he wants to sell.